AlexRobinson-/Redux-Fetch/readme.md

 ###### Failure
     - status for the given ref will be set to FAILED
     - increases the failed count by 1

+###### Cancel
+    - status for the given ref will be set to null
+    - resets failed count back to 0
+    - cancels any optimistic updates for the given ref

 ##### slowConnection(ref)
 Again, like the individual fetch actions above, you probably won't need to use this, as it is bundled with the connectionStats thunk which is itself called from the fetchAction thunk.